alkem-io/website/content/en/post/2024-11-jan-intro/index.md

 <img src="./publieke_platformen.webp" alt="header" width="1000"/>

-That expedition was where it was first clear that there was deep alignment.
-It was inspiring to see the recognition and leadership from Province of South Holland on the need for digital platforms to enable collective action - with public interests guaranteed.
+That <b>[expedition](https://kennis.zuid-holland.nl/evenementen/toekomst-van-publieke-platformen/)</b> made it abundently clear that there was deep alignment.
+It is inspiring to see the recognition and leadership from Province of South Holland on the need for digital platforms to enable collective action - with public interests guaranteed.

 Thank you, Jan!
 Very much looking forward to working with you.